dnmfarrell/berrybrew/README.md

 Use `berrybrew fetch` to retrieve the most recent availability list from Strawberry Perl.
 If any new or changed versions are found, we'll update the local `perls.json` file with them.

+If you supply the `all` subcommand to `berrybrew fetch`, we will load all available Perls that Strawberry has to offer.

 ## Configure Root Directory